DipenduECE/Underground-Cable-fault-detector/README.md

 # Underground-Cable-fault-detector
 My main objective is to determine the distance of underground cable faults from the base station in  kilometres.
 I will make a prototype (a model) that makes it easy to determine the location of faults in  underground power lines.
+Here in this project, I used OHM’s Law which is R = 𝑉/𝐼 to detect the underground fault in which each cable is taken as a combination of four resistors.
+I also used three relays to show three different lanes of the cables.
+An LCD was used for displaying the fault.
+I have done the short circuit part of the circuit.
+This can also be done by using the open circuit concept.